oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Summary

-You used the Interactive Report chat assistant to build a Warehouse Alert Summary report.
+You used the Interactive Report Chat Assistant to build a Warehouse Alert Summary report through conversational prompts.
 You organized the report by warehouse with a control break and alert count aggregate, highlighted critically low stock items, charted alert volume across the network, and saved the finished view for reuse.
-The assistant interpreted business terms using the column context configured in Lab 4.
+Each configuration was applied as standard Interactive Report settings, ensuring the experience remains consistent with existing Interactive Report behavior.

 ## Acknowledgements